EvotecIT/PSEventViewer/Docs/Custom-Providers.md

     -Force
 ```

-Explicit tool paths and a tool timeout are available for controlled build
-images.
-The completed package records toolchain provenance and hashes every
+The completed package records the managed compiler identity and version and
-payload file.
+hashes every payload file.
+Building does not register the provider or require
+elevation; installation and removal are the machine-wide operations that must
+run elevated.

 ## Package signing